 Locking your Computer

-As a precaution when you are travelling or using your computer in an unsecured area, you should keep your computer as safe as possible.
+As a precaution when you are travelling you should keep your computer as safe as possible.
 An option to do this is the Security Lock System.
 Follow the Security Lock System manufacturers instructions for specific installation and use.
-The following figure shows generally how to use the lock.